RB-Pairing-Exercise/yard-management-exercise-typescript/README.md

 # How to run this repo

-This is a basic bootsrapped node repository using typescript.
+This is a basic bootsrapped node repository using TypeScript.

 Feel free to install any other dependencies that you might find necessary.